Ham Workbench

 Rubber Floor Mats - beside offering better foot comfort these can insulate you from the floors electrical conductivity {better safety}.

 Calibration and various lab standards ~ know that your testing equipment is reading correctly?
 Do you do 'regular accuracy checks'?
 Logging of when checks are done [another use for that computer].
+Different equipment will have different errors and tolerances, know how that impacts your efforts.

 TOOLS - WORKBENCH Here is a list of basis tools that 'well equipped' electronic workbenches will usually have available.
 The quantity can be added to as you learn and finances allow, but please remember: "You get what you pay for".
 Cheap tools will usually have a short life and may not be up to the task which your requirements may have for the tool. a 'cheap' special tool may be quite a bit better than 'no tool', just consider what your requirement should be.
 You do not need all these tools to start, but as you take on more workbench tasks, the list below will handle a very large portion of any bench task.
 There may be others that your needs/wants require in order to be "all inclusive" - add as you desire.
 Consider how you are going to provide storage and access to your tools (tool boxes vs drawers and shelves).
 Work benches are best utilized when you are comfortable at the bench, consider your chair or stool.
 I use several 'close-by' tool boxes and many shelf units for tools, equipment and spare parts.
 How easy is it to access the tool and return to storage when you are at the bench?